All relevant system administration menus and dialogs can be opened via the System menu:

 In order to make new desktop views available, proceed as follows

-- There you can either allow everybody logged in to use this view or you can select certain groups to provide the view to.
+There you can either allow everybody logged in to use this view, select specific groups or only allow the superuser to use it.

 The desktop view is now available to all assigned groups.